Health System Pharmacy Administration and Leadership Residency

 Pharmacy Administration Residency

-The University of Kansas Health System offers a 25-month post-PharmD training program specializing in health-system pharmacy administration (HSPA).
-The first year focusing on pharmacy practice is described as "an organized, directed, postgraduate training program that centers on development of the knowledge, attitudes and skills needed to pursue rational drug therapy."
-The second year will build off clinical and leadership skills developed in year one, focusing on patient-centered specialty training in health-system pharmacy administration.
+The University of Kansas Health System offers a 25-month post-PharmD training program specializing in health system pharmacy administration (HSPA).
+The first year, focusing on pharmacy practice is an organized, directed, postgraduate training program that centers on development of the knowledge, attitudes and skills needed to pursue rational drug therapy.
+The second year will build off clinical and leadership skills developed in year 1, focusing on patient-centered specialty training in health system pharmacy administration.

 This program is designed for first- and second-year postgraduates (PGY1 and PGY2).

 Residency program purpose statement

 The residency is designed to provide postgraduate training in the provision of direct patient care to multiple patient populations.
-Residents will develop effective written and verbal communication skills in order to provide education to, and interact with, patients, students and a multidisciplinary team of healthcare providers.
+Residents will develop effective written and verbal communication skills to provide education to, and interact with, patients, students and a multidisciplinary team of healthcare providers.
 To help develop leadership skills, in preparation for their own clinical pharmacy practices, the residents will demonstrate and continue to develop their leadership skills through professionalism and a focus on quality improvement.

 The purpose of the residency is to provide educational and training experiences for pharmacists in the fundamentals of exemplary contemporary pharmacy practice in an integrated healthcare system.
 Through various clinical, practice management and pharmaceutical practice training segments, the residency instills a philosophy of practice that embraces the concept that pharmacists must be accountable for optimum drug therapy outcomes and act as leaders in advancing care of patients.

 - Length of program: 25 months (approximately June-July)